nachoyacopu/ff3-randomizer/README.md

   - Caveat 1: Saving inside the Altar Cave before defeating the Land Turtle will put you next to Argass Castle with no way to progress, so start a new game if this happens.
   - Caveat 2: You can use the save anywhere feature essentially as an infinite Exit spell - just save after you're done exploring a place, then reset - you'll be placed back in the overworld when you reload your save.
 - **Randomize step counter table** - This shuffles the encounter table, which means you'll get encounter at random step values.
+- **Make all non-boss encounters runnable** - Enables running away on all random encounters, including those pesky formations in the Cave of Darkness or the lower floors of the Ancient Ruins.
 - **Can stash key items in the Fat Chocobo** - Allows you to stash items such as the elemental fangs and keys in the Fat Chocobo - very handy if you get extra copies of these and you want them to stop cluttering your inventory.
 Put those Carrots to good use!
 - **Balance the number of jobs you get from each crystal** - Changes how many jobs you get from each crystal - this options sets it to 7 new jobs from the first crystal, and 4 from each succesive one, except for the Eureka Crystal which gives 2 still.